jordanlue/MMASandbox/README.md

+* 823 - Predicting the DJIA using Reddit News - Classification problem for predicting if the Adj Close price of the DJIA will go up or down tomorrow.
+Used NLP, feature engineering, and stacking ensembles to produce an accuracy of 69% on a fixed test set.
+Collaboration with Hamza Munir

 * 831 - Customer Propensity to Purchase - Classification for an e-commerce store's dataset predicting customer propensity to purchase.
 Collaboration with Jaspal Panesar
 * 831 Midterm - VMWare Case Study: Classification and ensemble algorithms for creating a marketing response model on a large data set (600 features, 50K instances).
 Collaborative project where I completed up until the XGBoost section.
 Random Forest Holdout Log Loss - 0.0973